bismuth2/Vanilla-Holo-HUD-V2/README.md

 * [Wiremod](https://steamcommunity.com/sharedfiles/filedetails/?id=160250458)
 * [E2 Wiki](https://github.com/wiremod/wire/wiki/Expression-2)

-Features an Intro Sequence, 3D compass, GTMP Minimap Support, and a backup RenderTargetCamera

-Includes support for Combat Vehicles, Mechs, Cars & 1 primary/secondary gun & 2 Counter-measures

-It was designed with Immersion & Simplicity in-mind.
-If you are like me and you hate seeing HUD elements while seeing the instruments inside your vehicle, there are many options to make the HUD appear as you see fit in FirstPerson & ThirdPerson

 ## INSTALLATION
 Download the Project and install into:

 C:\Program Files (x86)\Steam\steamapps\common\GarrysMod\garrysmod\

 ## IN-GAME USAGE
-Simply wire each Input to whatever you want, there are no Outputs except Speedometer(Wire Speedometer Input to it) and ActiveOutput(For DakTek Mechs, or whatever you need it for.)
-  * The E2 will automatically detect what Entities you have wired, and will adjust accordingly.
-  * The E2 REQUIRES a cam controller for the compass to function!

- REQUIRED CAM CONTROLLER SETTINGS:
-  * Coordinates local to parent - NO
-  * Client side movement        - YES
-  * Free Movement               - NO
-  * Localized Movement          - NO
-  * Client Side Zooming         - NO
-  * Auto un-clip                - Preference
-  * Auto un-clip ignores water  - Preference
-  * Draw Player                 - Preference
-  * Draw Parent                 - NO

-## TROUBLESHOOTING
-Problem including file 'gtmp3_lib'
-  * This E2 REQUIRES gtmp3_lib saved inside your expression2 directory, if you don't have it, #include will fail!

-This E2 is laggy!
-  * If the MiniMap is enabled, GTMP will render the map and the E2 will spike up to 500us+, DO NOT PANIC!
-It will not stay that high for long.

-I don't see the MiniMap on my HUD!
-  * If the MiniMap is not drawing on your HUD, it is likely because you cannot see the Digital Screen.
-  * The Digital Screen MUST be in your view at least once to display it on your HUD, this is a limitation of egpMaterialFromScreen()

-The CamController is not working!
-  * The CamController requires atleast a Baseplate or a TurretBase wired to the E2 to function.
+Open the E2 and scroll down, there is a tutorial and default config included.

 ## INFORMATION & HOW IT WORKS
+Features an Intro Sequence, 3D compass, GTMP Minimap Support, and a backup RenderTargetCamera

+Includes support for Combat Vehicles, Mechs, Cars & 1 primary/secondary gun & 2 Counter-measures

+It was designed with Immersion & Simplicity in-mind.
+If you are like me and you hate seeing HUD elements while seeing the instruments inside your vehicle, there are many options to make the HUD appear as you see fit in FirstPerson & ThirdPerson

 ## IMAGES